-An unconditional grant and contribution is recognised in profit or loss as other income when the grant becomes receivable.
+An unconditional grant and contribution is recognised in statement of income and expenditure as other income when the grant becomes receivable.

 Government grants and contributions are recognised initially as grants received in advance at their fair value where there is reasonable assurance that they will be received and all required conditions associated with the grants and contributions will be complied with by the Foundation.